mwaskom/context_dots/README.md

 The PUnCH (or Parametric Uncertainty in the Control Hierarchy) experiment investigates the behavioral and neural effects of parametrically manipulating uncertainty at multiple levels of task structure.

+The basic task used here is a context-dependent random dot motion perceptual decision-making task.

 ## Code Structure

-The code below uses PsychoPy for the presentation of experimental stimuli.
-It also makes heavy use of the cregg package for experimental utilities.
+The code below uses [PsychoPy](http://www.psychopy.org/) for the presentation of experimental stimuli.
+It also makes heavy use of the [cregg](https://github.com/mwaskom/cregg) package for experimental utilities.
-Design generation uses the moss package.
+Design generation uses the [moss](https://github.com/mwaskom/moss) package.
 Otherwise the standard SciPy stack should be sufficient to control the experiment.

 ### punch.py